jina-ai/docs/chapters/optimization/index.rst

   runner = SingleFlowRunner('flow.yml', documents, 1, 'search', overwrite_workspace=True)

-Now we need to tell the optimizer, what it can optimize:
+Now we need to tell the :class:`FlowOptimizer`, what it can optimize:
 The ``JINA_ENCODER_LAYER`` variable.
 This is done via a ``parameter.yml`` file: